-TMJ Disorders in King West (Toronto), Burlington and St. Catharines!
+TMJ Disorders in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 Temporomandibular joint or TMJ disorders are a group of issues that relate to your jaw joint, which is more complex then you may think.
 Symptoms such as clicking or pain in the jaw can be both identified and treated much easier now than in the past.
 These issues are caused by the joints in the jaw not interacting properly with the muscles that chew.
 These disorders affect both the right and left joints that join your jaw to your skull.
 TMJ problems can cause more serious conditions so both early treatment and diagnosis are critical.

 Treating TMJ disorders is not as simple as treating other conditions, it can take time and require a variety of techniques.
 Both Dr Lloyd and Dr Lewis will help resolve your jaw issues.

 There can be many reasons for developing a TMJ disorder.
 Grinding or clenching your teeth can be causes, these forces stress your TMJ and jaw muscles and can do some real damage.
 Other causes include injury or disease.
 Conditions like arthritis can degrade the joint either directly or by stretching and or tearing the muscle ligaments.
 This may cause the disk which is composed of cartilage and works to cushion the jaw joint to slip out of its place.
 Regardless of the cause the symptoms can include, clicking, pain, a misaligned bite or even a grating sound when you open your mouth.
 This can cause difficulty when trying to open your mouth wide.